zackiles/cdp-proxy-interceptor/docs/rfc-stealth-plugin.md

 - **Transparent** to the Playwright code (no local patches needed).
 - **Flexible** as new versions of Playwright come out (the plugin can remain stable with minimal adjustments).
-- **Detectable** only with deeper heuristics, but for standard “`Runtime.enable` watchers,” the detection vector is removed.
+- **Less Detectable** than standard `Runtime.enable` usage, removing one of the key signals that advanced anti-bot scripts rely on.